claudielarouche/claudielarouche/pages/save_orleans_earlyon.md

 ## 📣 Delegation to OCSB Board

-- **Next Board meeting:** November 25, 7:00 PM
+- **Next Board meeting:** November 25, 7:00 PM, 570 W Hunt Club Rd, Ottawa, ON K2G 3R4, Canada

-If you are able to attend the meeting, please reach out to [claudielarouche@gmail.com](mailto:claudielarouche@gmail.com)
+If you are able to attend the meeting, it would really help!
+Kids are welcome to join too.

+We created a [Facebook event](https://www.facebook.com/events/859933696438151){:target="_blank" rel="noopener"} with details, please feel free to share the link with family and friends.

 ## 🤝 Join the Advocacy Effort